 Before Smart Grids

 Before smart grids came into play the UK National Grid used to be largely a one-way system with power generated in large power stations and distributed radially through transmission and distribution lines, with very little storage capacity.
-The grid had to plan to bring in reserve capacity to meet peak demand and cope with intermittant supply from wind farms and solar generation.
+The grid had to plan to bring in reserve capacity to meet peak demand but now has to cope with intermittant supply from wind farms and solar generation.
 It was also limited in digital communication and controls.

 Smart Grids Advantages